JaleelADA/JaleelADA/README.md

 # Jaleel Drones
 ## Hi there 👋

 I am a Rising Sophomore pursuing a Bachelor of Arts in Computer Science @ The University of Michigan.
 I am a previous Data Science Intern with UChicago DSI & Incoming Data Science Fellow at JP Morgan Chase.
-Currently, I am an incoming scholar at Greenwood Project where I plan further my skills and learn Data Analytics with a focus on FinTech.
+Currently, I am a  scholar at Greenwood Project where I've been furthering my skills and learning Data Analytics with a focus on FinTech.
+I am also enrolled in the Global Career Accelerator course where I've completed relevant data analysis projects with companies like Intel & The Recoding Academy.

 I am highly interested in gaining more experience in the SWE field! 🕺🏽